rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 However, this example is for embedding C++ code to run assembly code.
 Fortunately, there is [https://s3cur3th1ssh1t.github.io/A-tale-of-EDR-bypass-methods/](https://s3cur3th1ssh1t.github.io/A-tale-of-EDR-bypass-methods/)

-Approximately 3/4 through that post is the following code, adapted from the [https://www.ired.team](https://www.ired.team) post referenced in the comment on line #4:
+Approximately 3/4 through that post is the following code, adapted from the [https://www.ired.team](https://www.ired.team) post referenced in the comment near the top of this code block:

     ### begin av evasion (c++ code)